 From New York to Martha’s Vineyard

-If you’re driving and plan on bringing your car onto the Island, be sure to look at our By Ferry page and make your reservation as far in advance as possible.
-For sustainable tourism, we urge you to park your car in one of the Steamship Authority lots, take their convenient shuttle, and walk-on the ferry.
+If you’re driving and plan to bring your car onto the Island, be sure to look at our By Ferry page and make your reservation as far in advance as possible.
+For sustainable tourism, we urge you to park your car in one of the Steamship Authority lots, take the convenient shuttle, and walk-on the ferry.
 Once you’re on the Island, there are ample public transportation options that will get you where you need to go.

-Peter Pan Bus Line provides daily, year-round bus service to the Steamship Authority ferry in Woods Hole on Cape Cod from Boston and from New York, stopping in Providence.
+Peter Pan Bus Line provides daily, year-round bus service to the Steamship Authority ferry in Woods Hole on Cape Cod from Boston and from New York, stopping in Providence and New Bedford.
 Call 888.751.8800 or 401.751.8800.
-AIRDirect service from New York to Martha’s Vineyard is available seasonally with JetBlue (JFK) and Delta (LaGuardia).

 Tradewind Aviation operates a shuttle service between Martha’s Vineyard and White Plains, NY, along with its charter service.

 There is no direct train service from New York to Martha’s Vineyard.
-You can take the Amtrak Train from New York to Boston’s South Station.
-Once at South Station, you can take a car service or the Peter Pan Bus to the Steamship Authority ferry terminal Wood’s Hole.
+You can take the Amtrak train from New York to Boston’s South Station.
+Once at South Station, you can take a car service, or either the Plymouth Brockton Bus or Peter Pan Bus to the Steamship Authority ferry terminal Wood’s Hole.

 Train from New York to Rhode Island: Seasonally, you can take Amtrak to the Providence, Rhode Island Station.
-From there, the Martha’s Vineyard Fast Ferry in North Kingston, Rhode Island provides direct shuttle service to and from the train station.
-Shuttle time is approximately 25-minutes.
+From there, the Martha’s Vineyard Fast Ferry in North Kingston, Rhode Island provides its passengers with direct shuttle service to and from the train station/ferry terminal.
+Shuttle time is approximately 25-minutes in addition to 1:45 hour ferry crossing.
 Reservations are required.